johnwesleyquintero/scalesmart/docs/strategies/synchronization_strategy.md

 # Synchronization Strategy

-This strategy focuses on synchronizing user-generated content and chat messages between local storage and a server, targeting both web and mobile platforms.
+This strategy focuses on synchronizing user-generated content and chat messages between IndexedDB and a server, targeting both web and mobile platforms.

 ## 1. Data Consistency: